intel/intel-ai-inference-samples/serving_with_ipex_openvino/README.md

-# AI Inference samples
+# Serving BERT models with IPEX, OpenVINO and Triton Server

 ## Description
-AI Inference samples provide example code to integrate Intel® Extension for PyTorch (IPEX) and Intel® Distribution of OpenVINO™ toolkit with Triton Inference Server framework.
+This sample provide code to integrate Intel® Extension for PyTorch (IPEX) and Intel® Distribution of OpenVINO™ toolkit with Triton Inference Server framework.
 This project provides custom python backend for IPEX and Intel® Distribution of OpenVINO™ toolkit and additional dynamic batching algorithm to improve the performance.
 This code can be used as perfromance benchmark for Bert-Base and Bert-Large models.

 ![graph](./graph.jpg)